GuillaumeDesforges/git-teaching-material/practical-session/src/instructions.md

     - follow git-printed instructions to solve the conflict (`git status` usually helps)
   - Check that the script still runs as expected
 - If you have time, you can rerun this scenario by merging `sum` into `faster-sum` instead of rebasing.

+##### Questions

+8. How did rebasing affect the commit history compared to merging?
+Do you see any benefit?
+9. In what situations might one approach be preferred over the other?